The Zero Waste community is special.

 Like Shia, she is as real as you get, she’s like you and me and even better – she breaks down her years of wisdom into easy to understand and actionable, takeaway steps.

-If you never visited another zero waste blog, you’d be absolutely fine 🙂
+If you never visit another zero waste blog, you’d be absolutely fine with just hers.

 THE ZERO WASTE BLOGGING UP AND COMERS

 The up and comers are customizing and strengthening a library of zero waste resources, often for their local area but also applicable to everyone.
 They are creative and resourceful and definitely worth learning from.